Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Methods

 We conducted 60-minute semi-structured storyboard interviews over Zoom with patient navigators who filled out the survey.
 All interviews were conducted in English.
 Participants were compensated with a \$20 Amazon gift card at the completion of the study.
 This study was approved by our organization's Institutional Review Board.

-Each interview began with asking about the navigator's background, job responsibilities, and the characteristics of the patients they typically supported.
+Each interview began with questions about the navigator's background, job responsibilities, and the characteristics of the patients they typically supported.
 We also asked about challenges they face in their role and challenges their patients face in order to identify pain points in current practices and relationships between Spanish-speaking LEP patients, navigators, and providers as opportunities for AI intervention.
 We then extended these discussions to consider possible outcomes of integrating AI tools in patient care.

 Participants exhibited a range of knowledge on AI and ways in which they interacted with LEP individuals.
 To establish common ground across participants~\cite{davidoff2007rapidly}, we structured our interviews around six pre-defined storyboards.
 Storyboards can solicit immediate reactions and underlying needs probed by the hypothetical scenarios depicted~\cite{10.1007/978-3-030-23204-7_14, davidoff2007rapidly,kawakami2023sensing}.
-The storyboards surfaced participants' reactions and concerns towards potential AI systems, use cases, and patient responses that they might not otherwise think of.
+These storyboards surfaced participants' reactions and concerns towards potential AI systems, use cases, and patient responses that they might not otherwise think of.
 We explored the use of AI systems in various stages of care (e.g. before, during, and after provider visits) and in various capacities (e.g. translating, explaining, comforting).
-For each storyboard, we aimed to uncover in-depth understandings behind participants' initial reactions.

 For each interview, we screen-shared a slide deck with images of the storyboards.
 Participants were informed that the goal of the study was to understand their experiences with patients as a patient navigator and their perceptions of potential AI technologies.
 Storyboards were randomly ordered for each participant to control for potential bias introduced by ordering effects.
 For each storyboard, we asked if the storyboard was relatable to them and what their immediate reactions were.
 Then, follow-up questions were asked based on their responses or drawn from a semi-structured interview guide (available in the supplementary materials) as needed.
 Follow-up questions included: \textit{What are challenges that patients face during provider visits?
 How do patients generally seek medical information?
 How often do patients consider data privacy, whether online or offline?}